 Of course, the script is completely daft and devoid of any logic.
 But it’s engaging, well-paced and economic.
 George Waggner directs it with style and efficiency, clocking the movie in at a brief 59 minutes, which works in its favour.
 Plus, there’s a terrific performance from Hollywood veteran Corky the Dog, which will have any viewer tear up when he lays his head on the chest of the dead Dan in the last scene of the film (no, that’s not a spoiler, they always die in these films).

 The movie’s origins lies in a story treatment called The Electric Man by Harry Essex, Sid Schwartz and Len Golos, written down as early as 1935.
-The interesting name here is Harry Essex, who would later go on to write screenplays for classics like It Came from Outer Space (1953, review) and Creature from the Black Lagoon (1954), as well as the Z-movies Octaman (1971) and The Cremators (1973), which he also directed.
+The interesting name here is Harry Essex, who would later go on to write screenplays for classics like It Came from Outer Space (1953, review) and Creature from the Black Lagoon (1954, review), as well as the Z-movies Octaman (1971) and The Cremators (1973), which he also directed.
 In Tom Weaver’s book Return of the B Science Fiction and Horror Heroes he reveals that the three of them were sitting around an office at The Daily Mirror, where Essex and Schwartz worked, and bounced off ideas for a screen story, when Essex came up with the notion of an electric man.
 According o him, the idea came from a newspaper article about some government organisation doing research on the electrical charge in the human body, “how we use it up during the day and how we ‘recharge the batteries’ by sleep at night.
 Out of that was born the idea of The Electric Man — if there was some way to recharge the body’s electricity we wouldn’t have to eat or sleep.”

 According to Essex, it was him and Schwartz who did most of the writing, and Golos – a press agent – was “just in for a free ride”.
 The story was submitted to an agency and snatched up by Universal.
 In another of his books, Universal Horrors: The Studio’s Classic Films 1931-1946, Tom Weaver writes that the story was originally intended to be used for a film called The Man in the Cab, with Bela Lugosi as the mad doctor and Boris Karloff as Dan the Electric Man.
 The project was scrapped, however, possibly because it was too similar to another Karloff-Lugosi team-up, The Invisible Ray (1936, review), where Karloff plays a glowing radioactive killer.